soderlind/mediamanager/readme.txt

 Virtual Media Folders works entirely within the WordPress admin.
 It doesn't affect your front-end theme.

 == Changelog ==

+= 1.1.2 =
+* Fixed: Default folder filter not applying on initial page load when "Show All Media" is disabled
+* Fixed: Media Library now correctly shows only uncategorized files on load when Uncategorized is the default

 = 1.1.1 =
 * Fixed: 500 error on plugin information page when GitHub API returns null